Overview of Python Libraries for Data Science

 Pandas: It is the most popular library for reading, manipulating and preparing data.
-Pandas provide highly efficient easy to use data structures that help in manipulating data between in-memory and external data formats like CSV, JSON, Microsoft Excel, SQL, etc.
+Pandas provide highly efficient, easy to use data structures that help manipulate data between in-memory and external data formats like CSV, JSON, Microsoft Excel, SQL, etc.

 Key features of this library are:

 - Comes with fast and efficient DataFrame object

 - High-performance merging and intelligent indexing of datasets

 - Low latency implementation is written in Cython and C etc.

 SciPy: SciPy is another popular open-source library for mathematical and statistical operations.
 The core data structure of scipy is numpy arrays.
 It helps data scientists and developers with linear algebra, domain transformations, statistical analysis, etc.

 Matplotlib: It is a 2D plotting library for visualization inspired by MATLAB.
 Matplotlib provides high-quality two-dimensional figures like a bar chart, distribution plots, histograms, scatterplot, etc., with few code lines.
 Like MATLAB, it also gives users the flexibility of choosing low-level functionalities like line styles, font properties, axes properties, etc., via an object-oriented interface or a set of functions.

 Seaborn: Seaborn is basically a high-level API built on top of Matplotlib.
 It comes with a visual reacher and informative statistical graphics like heatmap, count plot, violinplot, etc.